waldrain/waldrain.github.io/pv.md

 - Weight 2.0 kg

 One Replus 250 could be attached to three Wuerth panels in parallel.
+They would deliver max.
+225 W, 7.2 A, 43 V, taking 1830 x 1205 mm space.

-The south balcony roof could take five Wuerth panels, feeding two Replus 250.
+The south balcony roof provides 3000 x 1275 mm and could take four Wuerth panels easily, or even five at a pinch, feeding two Replus 250.

 ## Switch Between Solar and Grid Main